 Mavic 2 Pro vs. Mavic Pro

 With the release of the Mavic 2 Pro and Mavic 2 Zoom now there are four DJI Mavic options to choose from.
 We will look at how the latest models compare to the Mavic Pro Platinum.
 If you own a Mavic Pro then it might just be time for an upgrade.
 On the other hand, Mavic Pro prices will be falling, maybe the Mavic Pro is too good of a deal to pass up.
 After all, the Mavic Pro is still a great drone.
+If you want a Mavic 2 and aren’t sure which one then check out this article by the Drone DJ.
 Let’s take a closer look.

 Our goal is to help you decide which is the best drone for you.
 If you’d like to see how the Mavic 2 Pro compares to some other drones like the Mavic Air, Evo, Anafi and Phantom 4 Pro check out the specific articles.